ghex-org/hwcart/README.md

         0   0   0   0

 ```
-In the above rank grid, all ranks with the same value are executed on the same memory domain, in this case socket.
+In the above rank grid, all ranks with the same value are executed on the same memory domain - in this case socket.
 Here is how the distribution looks among NUMA nodes:
 ```
 Level 2 HWCART_MD_NUMA